TimAConner/Jot/README.md

         1. DELETE /notes/:id
         1. PUT /notes/:id
 ## 1. About
-The application is designed to remove the obstacles in modern note taking and organizes your notes to help you find related notes.
+The application is designed to remove the obstacles  in modern note taking (having to input excess information when all you want to do is remember a tiny note) and organize your notes to help you find related notes.
 The user is not required to add a title, date, or tag to the note.
-Simply start typing and Jot (using IBM Watson) will highlight words it thinks are important.
+Start typing and Jot (using IBM Watson) will highlight important words and phrases.
 Don't like them?
 No sweet.
 Double tap / click a word and it will override Watson's keywords.
 You may add as many as you want.

 ___